The S.O.S. Band: History

 The Atlanta, Georgia, band was started in 1977, when keyboardist / vocalist Jason Bryant, saxophonists Billy Ellis and Willie "Sonny" Killebrew, guitarist Bruno Speight, bassist John Alexander Simpson, drummer James Earl Jones III, and lead vocalist Mary Davis formed a group called Sounds of Santa Monica that played at Atlanta nightclub the Regal Room.

-Their manager (Bunny Jackson-Ransom) sent a demo to Clarence Avant, head of Tabu Records.
+Their manager (Bunnie Jackson-Ransom) sent a demo to Clarence Avant, head of Tabu Records.
 After signing the band to Tabu, Avant suggested that the band work with songwriter/producer Sigidi Abdullah.
 Abdullah was curious as to why an Atlanta-based band named itself Santa Monica.
 Keyboardist Jason Bryant replied that the band had an enjoyable concert in Santa Monica, California.
 Abdullah then came up with a new band name, The S.O.S.
 Band, with S.O.S. standing for "Sounds of Success".

 Abdullah produced and co-wrote "Take Your Time (Do It Right)" – which went platinum – with Harold Clayton, the song parking at number one R&B for five weeks and peaking at number three pop on Billboard's charts in spring 1980.
 Their eponymous debut album, S.O.S., went gold, selling over 800,000 copies and holding the number two R&B spot for three weeks.
 While the band was on its world tour, trumpeter/vocalist/percussionist Abdul Ra'oof joined them.
 Their second album, Too, went to number 30 R&B in the summer of 1981.

 On the band's third album, III, they worked with producer Leon Sylvers III and writers Jimmy Jam and Terry Lewis.
 Their breaking single, "High Hopes", hit number 25 R&B in the fall of 1982 while the album went to number 27 R&B in late 1982.